ZiluLiang/Pirate-fMRI_Analysis/AnalysisPlanNoteBook.md

 (2) feature-based model RDMs
 (3) map-based model RDMs

+### Unresolved issues
+1. what is the best "preprocessing" pipeline before running the MVPA analysis?

 ## Hypothesis 2: If Hippocampus(HPC), prefrontal cortex(PFC), and maybe post-parietal cortex (PPC) represent the map, then the cosine similarity between neural vectors can be predicted by the groundtruth directions on the treasure map - Neural Vector Analysis
 ### Rationale
-The previous distance RDM analysis did not yield sensible results.
+The previous distance RDM analysis did not find much results outside occipital cortex.
 So we reflect on the constraints that underlies the first hypothesis.
 The groundtruth model RDM has three assumption (ordered by dependency on the previous one):
 1) factorize into color and shape
 2) project high dimensional color representation onto one axis (and shape onto another)
-3) instances on one axis is equidistance from one another We can gradually relax each one of these assumptions and test if it holds
+3) instances on one axis is equidistance from one another

+We can gradually relax each one of these assumptions and test if it holds

 This can be tested by comparing the actual data with different models of representation: